Rezaavoor/jvanah/content/posts/post1.md

 ## Join Us in Making a Difference

 While the event has concluded, our mission continues.
-We invite you to stay connected with the **Jvanah Initiative** and join us in our ongoing efforts to empower women through education.
+We invite you to stay connected with the **Jvanah Organization** and join us in our ongoing efforts to empower women through education.

 - **Follow us on social media** for updates on upcoming events and initiatives.
 - **Volunteer** your time or expertise to support our programs.